 The PINE-03 system measures ambient n{INP} in situ using a simulated adiabatic expansion cooling method (Möhler et al., 2021).
-This system is a commercialized product, resulting in consistent operation amongst studies (Möhler et al., 2021; Knopf et al., 2021; Lacher et al., 2024; Wilbourn et al., 2024) compared to traditional INP monitoring devices that are typically custom-built by individual scientists.
-Besides relatively high measurement time resolution (less than or equal to 12 min), the advantages of PINE-03 include (1) no substantial artifacts (e.g., no ice off of the vessel wall); (2) remote operation capability with minimum in-person maintenance or supervision requirements; and (3) fast turnover time to scan freezing temperatures in a wide range (Wilbourn et al., 2024).
+This system is a commercialized product, resulting in consistent operation amongst studies (Möhler et al., 2021; Knopf et al., 2021; Lacher et al., 2024; Wilbourn et al., 2024) compared to traditional INP monitoring devices, which are typically custom-built by individual scientists.
+Besides a relatively high measurement time resolution (less than or equal to 12 min), the advantages of PINE-03 include (1) no substantial artifacts (e.g., no ice off the vessel wall), (2) remote operation capability with minimum in-person maintenance or supervision requirements, and (3) fast turnover times to scan freezing temperatures in a wide range (Wilbourn et al., 2024).

-The PINE-03 system operates by a combination of "flush", "expansion", and "refill" modes, cycling approximately every 5-12 minutes.
-During the flush mode, ambient air is actively dried through a set of two Perma Pure dryers and is injected into the 10 L volume chamber with a flow rate of 2 LPM for 10 minutes.
-In the subsequent expansion mode, sample gas temperature and pressure are reduced with $3 \, \mathrm{L} \, \mathrm{min}^{-1}$ of pump flow rate to $800 \, \mathrm{hPa}$ in the vessel to supersaturation with respect to both ice and water.
-This simulated adiabatic expansion typically lasts about one minute and triggers ice nucleation if INPs are present in the sample.
+The PINE-03 system operates by a combination of "flush", "expansion", and "refill" modes cycling approximately every 5-12 min.
+In the flush mode, ambient air is actively dried through a set of two Perma Pure dryers and is injected into the 10L volume chamber with a flow rate of $2Lm^{-1}$ for 10 min.
+In the subsequent expansion mode, sample gas temperature and pressure are reduced with a $3 L \min^{-1}$ pump flow rate to 800 hPa in the vessel to supersaturation with respect to both ice and water.
+This simulated adiabatic expansion typically lasts about 1 min and triggers ice nucleation if INPs are present in the sample.
 An optical particle counter (OPC; fidas-pine; Palas GmbH) deployed downstream of the chamber then detects particles exiting the chamber.
-Based on the optical size (typically $> 10 \, \mu \mathrm{m}$ in diameter), ice crystals can be separated from other particles (i.e., interstitial aerosols and/or water droplets) and counted as predominantly immersion mode INPs.
-During the refill mode, filtered air is injected into the chamber for approximately a minute to precondition the vessel for the next run cycle.
+Based on the optical size (typically $> 10 \,\mu\text{m}$ in diameter), ice crystals can be separated from other particles (i.e., interstitial aerosols and/or water droplets) and counted as predominantly immersion-mode INPs.
+In the refill mode, filtered air is injected into the chamber for approximately 1 min to precondition the vessel for the next run cycle.

-To harmonize datasets collected with different time intervals, the INP dataset was processed by averaging over 6 hours and synchronized to the same time scales following the previous PINE-03 study led by Wilburn et al. (2024).
-In our typical chamber operation, the air gas set-point temperature is changed between -10 and -31 °C. The time resolution of such a temperature ramp was approximately 2 hours, and thereby the 6-hour time-averaged PINE-03 data represent n{INP} from three temperature ramps.
-Single PINE-03 'operation' typically lasts a day until daily maintenance is performed.
+To harmonize datasets collected with different time intervals, the INP dataset was processed by averaging over 6 h and synchronized to the same timescales following the previous PINE-03 study led by Wilbourn et al. (2024).
+In our typical chamber operation, the air gas set-point temperature is changed between -10 and -31 °C. The time resolution of such a temperature ramp was approximately 2 h, and thereby the 6 h time-averaged PINE-03 data represent n{INP} from three temperature ramps.
+A single PINE-03 "operation" typically lasts 1 d until daily maintenance is performed.
 Therefore, a set of multiple temperature ramps was acquired daily.
-The PINE-03 was cleaned daily by flushing filtered ambient dry air through the chamber until no particles were detected.
+PINE-03 was cleaned daily by flushing filtered ambient dry air through the chamber until no particles were detected.
 We followed other long-term chamber maintenance protocols as described in Wilbourn et al. (2024).